Inkapa/latex-ocr/README.md

 ![Platform: Windows / macOS / Linux](https://img.shields.io/badge/platform-windows%20%7C%20macos%20%7C%20linux-lightgrey)
 ![License: MIT](https://img.shields.io/badge/license-MIT-blue)

-Type LaTeX on the left, see the rendered result on the right.
-Snip a formula off the screen and get its LaTeX back.
-Rendering and OCR run locally; nothing is sent anywhere by default.

 ## Features

 - Live preview, re-rendered on a background thread as you type (debounced).